Nick Sorensen: Dallas Cowboys

 On January 28, 2025, Sorensen was hired by the Dallas Cowboys to be the special teams coordinator.
 He reunited with head coach Brian Schottenheimer, whom he worked with during his tenures with the Seattle Seahawks and Jacksonville Jaguars.

 Personal life

-On February 27, 2010, Sorensen wed Danielle Berry.
+On February 27, 2010, Sorensen married Danielle Berry.
 They have two sons, Nash and Stone.

 Sorensen's cousin, James Augustine, played forward/center in the National Basketball Association.
-Sorensen's father, Dick, played football for the Miami Hurricanes from 1965 to 1969.
+His father, Dick, played football for the Miami Hurricanes from 1965 to 1969.
 In 2012, Sorensen was working as an analyst for WKYC channel 3 in Cleveland (NBC) on the station's Browns Tonight post-game show.